its4utuff/gorgias-help/src/helpdesk/01-integrations.rst

           "tags":"",
           "token":"56710ab7e3ebc4d1e16078290a1536ac"
     }

-If you need any help with this, please contact support@gorgias.io.

 Once you have such an endpoint, follow these steps to fectch data on each ticket:

     1. Add an **Http integration**